zandi/ebpf-stack-pivot-detection/whitepaper.md

 # Further Research

 This initial approach to tracking and determining 'legitimate' stack regions works, but alternative approaches should be tested in hopes of finding techniques with better performance or fewer false negatives.

+Research is ongoing for more reliable handling of Golang programs, especially as Golang user stacks are grown and relocated in new heap arenas.

+More research is needed on how VMAs are allocated and merged, to improve distinguishing between different memory regions.

+Testing against in-the-wild exploits using a stack pivot is necessary for a clearer picture on real-world efficacy.

+Running the proof-of-concept on in-production systems and clusters is necessary for further stress testing and uncovering of less common false positives.